Rabios/Pancake/docs/api.md

 # Pancake API

-This is the official API page of Pancake, I know it's weird to believe how i fit all this in over 40kb...
+This is the official API page of Pancake, I know it's weird to believe how i fit all this in very thin size!

 Pancake currently containts over 190 functions, Enjoy!